 When to change your filters:

-Filter life span is determined by the quality of the source water that runs through them.
+Filter lifespan is determined by the quality of the source water that runs through them.
 So if your source water is of a very bad quality, your filters will be doing more “work” to clean the water that is flowing through them.
 Thus depleting sooner than filters running under good water conditions.
-So in short each end-users filter requirements will be different as their source waters are different.
+So, in short, each end-users filter requirements will be different as their source waters are different.
 We advise you check your filters on a monthly basis after initial install to get a feel for the quality of the water in your area.
-You will see for example, that the stage 1 filter (1um Sediment) is turning brown from the outside towards the centre over a period of 12 months.
-If this is the case your water quality is exceptionally good as these filters generally only have a life span of 4 - 12 months filtering average South African water.
+You will see for example, that the stage 1 filter (1um Sediment) is turning brown from the outside towards the center over a period of 12 months.
+If this is the case your water quality is exceptionally good as these filters generally only have a lifespan of 4 - 12 months filtering average South African water.
 If your water quality is very poor you may be replacing the 1um sediment filter every 2 months.
 So visual inspection of your filters is the best way to determine when to change your filters.
-For the Premium KDF filters the “symptoms” are a little different.
-The KDF Cartridge will last anything from 8 to 24 monthes before needing to be replaced.
-These filters are depleted once bacteria has colonised them completely.
-So in testing you will want to see if any traces of bacteria can be detected.
+For the Premium KDF filters, the “symptoms” are a little different.
+The KDF Cartridge will last anything from 8 to 24 months before needing to be replaced.
+These filters are depleted once bacteria have colonized them completely.
+So in testing, you will want to see if any traces of bacteria can be detected.
 This is done by physically inspecting the filter cartridges.
 You want to check for a “slime” on the filters.
 This is a slippery substance and will feel similar to a mucus of sorts.
-If this is present on your filter cartridge then bacteria has colonised the filter and a replacement cartridge is required.
-When changing the KDF Cartridge it is the ideal time to replace the UF and possibling the 1 Micron Sediment as well.
+If this is present on your filter cartridge then bacteria have colonized the filter and a replacement cartridge is required.
+When changing the KDF Cartridge it is the ideal time to replace the UF and possibly the 1 Micron Sediment as well.
 The Ceramic Cartridge can also become clogged, if you are noticing a much lower flow rate on your product water side of the system, this could be the cause.
 In which case the Ceramic cartridge may need to be replaced before the KDF.

 How To Install The Filters